KILTprotocol/docs/docs/chain/delegator.md

 ![](/img/chain/parachainStaking-delegatorStakeMore.png)

 1. Select the delegator's KILT address as the extrinsic submitter (the *using the selected account* field)
-2. Select the appropriate extrinsic: `parachainStaking -> {delegatorStakeMore, delegatorStakeLess}`
+2. Select the extrinsic: `parachainStaking -> delegatorStakeMore`
 3. Select the `Id` option (the *collator: MultiAddress (LookupSource) field*)
 4. Select the collator account (the *Id: AccountId* field)
-5. Choose the desired stake amount which you want to add or remove from your current stake.
+5. Choose the desired stake amount which you want to add to your current stake.
 You can add up to your maximum available balance.
+6. Sign and submit the extrinsic

 </TabItem>
 <TabItem value="Stake less" label="Stake less">